praise002/20-python-project/README.md

 20. Word Counter

 ## Usage
-Follow these steps to use the BMI Calculator:

 1. **Clone or Download**: Clone this repository or download the Python script to your local machine.